Nico Paz: International career

-Born in Santa Cruz de Tenerife, Canary Islands, Paz was eligible to represent both Spain and Argentina at international level.
+Born in Santa Cruz de Tenerife, Canary Islands, to an Argentine father and a Spanish mother, Paz was eligible to represent both Spain and Argentina at international level.
 He was first called up to the senior Argentina national team in March 2022.

-Paz also was called up to the Argentina under-20 side for the 2022 Maurice Revello Tournament in France.
-He was later named in Argentina's preliminary 48-man squad for the 2022 FIFA World Cup in Qatar.
+Paz was also included in the Argentina under-20 squad for the 2022 Maurice Revello Tournament in France.
+He was then named in Argentina's preliminary 48-man squad for the 2022 FIFA World Cup in Qatar, but did not make the final cut.

-On 15 October 2024, Paz made his senior debut for Argentina in a 6–0 win over Bolivia in a 2026 FIFA World Cup qualifying match, recording an assist for Lionel Messi.
+On 15 October 2024, Paz made his senior debut for Argentina as a substitute in a 6–0 FIFA World Cup qualifying win over Bolivia, recording an assist for Lionel Messi.
+He scored his first international goal on 27 March 2026, converting a free kick in a 2–1 friendly win against Mauritania.

+On 27 May 2026, despite a knee injury scare while playing for Como a few weeks prior, Paz was selected in Argentina's 26-man squad for the 2026 FIFA World Cup in Canada, Mexico and the United States.
+On 17 June, he made his World Cup debut in Argentina's 3–0 group stage win against Algeria, coming on as a substitute for Lionel Messi in the final ten minutes.
+Paz then started in Argentina's final group match against Jordan on 27 June, playing the first hour of a 3–1 victory.
+He would not make another appearance at the tournament, remaining an unused substitute in Argentina's five knockout stage matches as they went on to lose in the final against Spain, Paz's birth country.

+Style of play

+Paz has been described as a modern "number 10" and has been praised for his dribbling, playmaking and shooting abilities.

 Personal life

 Paz is the son of former Argentine international Pablo Paz, who played at the 1998 FIFA World Cup in France.
 His mother is Spanish.